barrakat/NOVA/README.md

 | full_inst_YOLOv8_nano_img640  | 300 epochs, 640 image size on full group instances |
 | full_inst_YOLOv8_nano_img1024 | 100 epochs, 1024 image size on full group instances |

-Below, in Figure 2, the mAP50 vs duration and memory used by the 4 trained models.
+Below, in Figure 2, the mAP50 vs duration and memory used by the 4 trained YOLO nano models.
 It resulted that, lower number of epochs and higher image size resulted in higher mAP50 with both own and full group instances.

 <pre>
 <figure>